From a health and safety standpoint, how does Walker conform to ministry standards?

 Gaining approvals for a new quarry will not happen overnight.
 Approval for a new pit or quarry in Ontario typically takes several years.
 Numerous studies are conducted to ensure the location is suitable and that it will have no or minimal impact on nearby neighbours, the environment, air quality, water quantity and quality, and local traffic flow.

 The proposed quarry must conform with dozens of regulations at the provincial, regional and municipal levels.
 A number of regulatory and environmental agencies are invited to provide comments, and will be requested to issue the necessary permits and approvals.

 We will also listen to and address the questions and concerns of our neighbours and surrounding community.
-To facilitate this, we will hold open house events and be available to meet personally with individuals in the community who will help us understand and integrate the interests, issues and ideas of community members into workable plans for the proposed quarry.
+To facilitate this, we will hold public meetings and be available to meet personally with individuals in the community who will help us understand and integrate the interests, issues and ideas of community members into workable plans for the proposed quarry.